Better with Thyme is a small family farm, inspired by permaculture ideals and focused on holistic wellness

-- Since we took over managing this farm we have been working on building biodiversity in the soil, plants and animals to make a cohesive, healthy and whole system, without imports.
+- Since we took over managing this farm in 2016 we have been working toward building biodiversity in the soil, plants and animals to make a cohesive, healthy and whole system, without imports.

-- We feed our animals from our land as much as possible and any feed we purchase from off site is organic and free from both corn and soy.
+- We feed our animals from our land as much as possible and any feed we purchase from off site is certified organic and free from both corn and soy.